 This time last year, I did some extensive testing with the leaves of two different types of Eucalyptus, the cinerea, commonly known as the silver dollar & the gunnii.
 Eucalyptus is a reliable and consistent source of natural dye & never fails to disappoint, no matter the season.
 The range of shades possible from these two varieties was extensive and bursting with possibilities.

-Amongst the roadside, fields & wild open spaces you can find a range of dye plants that are considered weeds by many.
+Amongst the roadside, fields & wild open spaces you will find a range of dye plants that are considered weeds by many.
 The ones that come to mind are nettle, yarrow, buddleia & dandelion.

-My Favourite Robust Spring Dye Plants
+Top 6 Spring Dye Plants

 - Heather, flowers or stems